Weilando/PLD_Media_Bias_Classification/DOCUMENTATION.md

 The knowledge base stores an emotion set containing negative and positive scores for each tweet.
 `emotion_pos_avg` and `emotion_pos_avg` are floats between 0 (weak) and 1 (strong).
 Please notice that both values are greater than zero for some tweets.

+## <a id="algo">Machine Learning Algorithm</a>

+### Features

+The algorithm considers two classes of features per PLD.
+On the one hand, it uses positive and negative emotion scores by taking one average for each over all relevant tweets.
+The averages are represented as floats in one tensor `emos`.
+On the other hand, all hashtags from related tweets are taken into account to approximate the PLDs main topics.
+The hashtags `tags` are concatenated strings and need to be transformed into word vectors for training.

+### Algorithm

+A linear classifier in PyTorch is used to learn the classification of PLDs into left and right leaning.
+Therefore, hashtags are embedded using pretrained FastText vectors, which are stacked with the emotion scores after passing the embedding layer.
+The architecture comes with one fully-connected hidden layer and one fully-connected output layer to perform the classification.

+Please notice that the implementation uses an `torch.nn.EmbeddingBag`, which takes a row-tensor with a concatenation of all word vectors as first input, and a tensor with offsets as second input.
+As there is one offset per sample from the batch, there is no need for zero padding.
+This layer has some additional features regarding efficiency.

+Two batches from the training data are reserved for validation.
+`pld_classifier_trainer.py` can be used to train a classifier with the Adam optimizer and previously retrieved training data.
+It saves the final classifier as PyTorch file.

+The classifier can be called like a python function and accepts either a single sample or a complete batch.
+Thus, the input data needs to be have the same form as the training data.
+A call might be `pld_classifier(emos, tags_vec, offsets)`, where `emos` holds both emotion values, `tags_vec` is an encoded vector for all hashtags and `offsets` contains the offsets of hashtags from single tweets.